Multimedia Storytelling Institute

 Empowering the next generation of multi-media storytellers.
 This intensive 2-week certificate course focuses on the storytelling and technical production of multimedia content for a digital, mobile-first audience.

 You’ll experience best practices for telling stories to an online audience—through social media, on the web and to a mobile audience.
-You’ll learn to engage with video, digital photography, audio recordings, and data visualizations.
-You’ll have the tools and storytelling skills to produce, edit and post content 24/7.
+You’ll learn to produce video, digital photography, podcasts, and data visualizations; how to apply design principles and audience engagement tips.
+You’ll have the tools and storytelling skills to produce, edit and post compelling digital content.
 Upon completion of this program, participants will have the knowledge and tools necessary to apply your new skill set immediately to your profession.

 - Learn to choose the best media for telling stories on multiple digital platforms.